-Fewer consumers applied for credit in the first quarter of 2012, while many remained shy about piling on debt, according to data released Thursday by the Federal Reserve Bank of New York.
+Fewer consumers applied for credit in the first quarter of 2012, according to new data from the Federal Reserve, while many remained shy about piling on debt

 The bank’s quarterly report on household debt and credit, released May 31, showed that the number of open credit card accounts remained flat in the first three months of 2012, while the balances on those cards declined.

 The study’s findings fall in line with previous Federal Reserve consumer credit data.
 Over the short term, the data show credit card debt tumbled in the first two months of the year after rising significantly during the holidays.
 Over the long term (see chart below) it shows that the number of credit card accounts, more than any other account type in consumer lending, plummeted during the recession.

 Experts say the past six months of rising and then falling debt show that consumers are willing to borrow for a temporary event, such as Christmas, but they still aren’t willing to let debt linger the way they did before the credit crisis.
 “I think there is still caution on the part of consumers,” says Paul Edelstein, director of financial economics at IHS Global Insight.
 “They don’t want to pile up debt quarter to quarter, but they will on a shorter-term basis.”

 The New York Fed’s latest report, drawn from consumer credit reports, found that total consumer debt fell by about $100 billion in the first quarter of the year.
 However, student loan debt rose significantly — by a whopping $30 billion — while auto loans rose by about $1 billion.

 “Student loan debt continues to grow even as consumers reduce mortgage debt and credit card balances,” said Donghoon Lee, senior economist at the New York Fed in a statement.
 “It remains the only form of consumer debt to substantially increase since the peak of household debt in late 2008.”

 Inside the survey